How to Play No-Limit Hold’em

-In this guide, we’ll teach you the basic rules of NLHE, how betting works and we’ll explain the different types of Hold’em out there.
+In this guide, we’ll teach you the basic rules of NLHE, how betting works, and we’ll explain the different types of Hold’em out there.
 After that, we’ll leave you with some resources that can help you develop your game.
-After that, it’s up to you to study, play and practice to become the best NLHE player you can be.
+After that, it’s up to you to study, play and practice in order to become the best NLHE player you can be.

 But before we get into that, let’s start with the basics.

 Texas Hold’em is a poker variant with roots in Robstown, Texas that date back to the early 1900s.
 The game’s simplicity, but never-ending depth led to an increase in popularity.
 The game crept its way to Las Vegas and then started spreading after it became the format of the World Series of Poker Main Event.

 Things really picked up after Chris Moneymaker won the 2003 WSOP Main Event for $2 million dollars after winning an $86 qualifier online.
 This led to a huge online poker boom in the United States and around the world.
 That’s how Texas Hold’em came to be the dominant poker variant out there.

 As you’ll see, the rules and set up are easy enough.
 But once you get past the basics, there’s a never-ending road to mastery.
 There’s always a dash of luck keeping things interesting too.
 You can play with a minimum of two people and tournaments can have tens of thousands of players.